GammaTauAI/opentau/milestone1.md

 }
 ```

-\newpage

 #### Heuristic

 Secondly, we have implemented our heuristic $h$, which is part of the compiler $\mathcal{K}$.
-The heuristic traverses the program's abstract syntax tree, identifies different types, which will be scored.
-Some types terminate the heuristic early, and denote that the program cannot possibly be correct.
+The heuristic traverses the program's abstract syntax tree identifying different types, which will be scored.
+Some types terminate the heuristic early and denote that the program cannot possibly be correct.
 The scores are summed to compose $q$ using the following table:

 | Type                                     | Score | Correct          |
 | ---------------------------------------- | ----- | ---------------- |